-listener: The kernel passes copies of packets received on a network interface to the BPF subsystem.
-The BPF code buffers incoming packets and periodically writes them to a file in a memory file system (MFS).
-Though this is done in-kernel by a specially modified version of the BPF code, the operation is overseen by a userspace listener process.
+- listener: The kernel places packets received on a network interface in a ring buffer shared with a user space listener process, which periodically writes packets to a file in a memory file system (MFS).
 When the destination MFS file exceeds 16 Megabytes, or when more than a minute passes, the listener renames the file and starts a new file.
-We call each resulting raw packet file a segment.

-- encrypter: The encrypter reads each new segment from MFS, encrypts it according to the specified format, and writes the result to SCSI disk.
-When 1 GB of segments have been collected, the encrypter starts a new volume. - archiver: The archiver encrypts the volume key and translation table key of each completed volume using the vault's public master key, and writes the result, together with all of the encrypted segments, to tape.
+We call each resulting raw packet file a segment. - encrypter: The encrypter reads each new segment from MFS, encrypts it according to the specified format, and writes the result to the SCSI raid partition.
+When 1 GB of segments has been collected, the encrypter starts a new volume. - archiver: The archiver encrypts the volume key and translation table key of each completed volume using the vault's public master key, and writes the result, together with all of the encrypted segments, to tape.